NitroxNova/Bunker_Dweller/README.md

-requires the humanizer and humanizer_assets plugins, from command line:
+requires the humanizer v3 and humanizer_assets plugins
-git clone --recurse-submodules -j8 https://github.com/NitroxNova/Bunker_Dweller

-Internal: to update submodules to lastest version use
-git submodule update --remote --merge